-If you haven’t already heard of the Brosencephalon (Bros) deck, it’s time to get acquainted!
+If you haven’t already heard of the Brosencephalon (Bros) deck for your USMLE Step 1 studies, it’s time to get acquainted!
 Bros is one of several popular pre-made flashcard decks that can be used in studying for the USMLE.
 If you’re at the beginning of your dedicated study period and haven’t selected a flashcard resource yet, we strongly advise you to check out our flashcard resource reviews to help you weigh your options before reading this post.
 In that review series, you will see the pros and cons of using some of the most popular USMLE flashcard decks (including Bros), as well as pricing information, special features of the decks, our assigned letter grades, professional USMLE tutor opinions, and more.

 If however you have already committed to using Brocencephalon and are well into studying, this post is for you!